Strength for the job.

 Training hard on two fronts.
 Losing ground on both?

-- The runs are eating the lifts, and you can’t see it happening until the bar slows down.
+- The running is cutting into the lifting, and you can’t see it until the bar slows down.

 - One plan for strength, another for conditioning, and nobody in charge of the total.

-- A selection date in the diary, and hope doing the job of a plan.
+- A selection date in the diary, and no way to know you’ll be ready for it.

 You did the hard part.
 The effort shouldn’t disappear into a black box.

-Lifting, running and rucking in the same week view — each session costed before you train it.
+Lifting, conditioning, rucking and metcons in the same week view — each session costed before you train it.

 Spend your recovery on purpose

-Every session draws on one budget.
-See what Monday’s ruck leaves for Tuesday’s squats — in the plan, not the post-mortem.
+Every session draws on one recovery budget.
+See what Monday’s ruck leaves for Tuesday’s squats — in the plan, before you train it.

 Walk into selection knowing